TeamLapen/Vampirism/README.md

 ```

 #### Rerun Gradle setup commands

 Please run the commands that you used to setup your development environment again.
+E.g. `gradlew`
-E.g. `gradlew` or `gradlew build --refresh-dependencies`
+or `gradlew build --refresh-dependencies`
 Refresh/Restart your IDE afterwards.

+#### Run Vampirism in a deobfuscated environment

+Since Vampirism uses **mixins** and they try to use the obfuscated mappings by default it is currently required to
+disable the mixin for mixin based mods.
+Therefore, you currently have to set the Java system
+property `mixin.env.disableRefMap` to `true` when running Vampirism in dev.
+This can e.g. be achieved by
+adding
+`property 'mixin.env.disableRefMap', 'true'`
+to your run configurations in your `build.gradle` and then regenerate your IDE run configurations (`genIntelliJRuns` or
+similar)

+If you run into issues with the mixins you can also set `mixin.env.ignoreRequired` to `true`.
+However, not all of
+Vampirism will work correctly then.

 #### Examples

 Checkout this example project: https://github.com/TeamLapen/VampirismAPIExample

-If you want to create an addon which access all of Vampirism's classes, not just the API, checkout this https://github.com/TeamLapen/VampirismAddonExample and consider contacting maxanier.
+If you want to create an addon which access all of Vampirism's classes, not just the API, checkout
+this https://github.com/TeamLapen/VampirismAddonExample and consider contacting maxanier.

 ## Code Structure

 The _master branch_ serves as the main development branch.
-Besides that there is a branch with the latest stable release code, it receives bugfixes which are usually cherry-pick merged in to the master branch.
+Besides that there is a branch with the latest stable release
+code, it receives bugfixes which are usually cherry-pick merged in to the master branch.
+There also is a 1.9 branch
-There also is a 1.9 branch which might be up-to-date with the latest release branch (for 1.10).
+which might be up-to-date with the latest release branch (for 1.10).
+The source code is currently divided into three
-The source code is currently divided into three parts, which might be split in the future.
+parts, which might be split in the future.

 #### Vampirism
 Located in de.teamlapen.vampirism
 Contains the mod source code.
 Depends on the other two parts.